Search your site

 Racing publications such as Timeform and the Racing Post produce their own while the official ranking of a horse is assigned in the UK by the BHA handicapper.

-The problem with all these power rankings is that they are so well known and everyone uses them to rate a horse's winning chance.
+The problem with all these power rankings is that they are so well known and everyone uses them to rate the winning chance of a race horse.

 A glance at the results pages every day soon shows that the highest ranking runners do not win every race by any means.
 So is there a way of identifying possible high priced winners that have not been assigned a high power ranking?